konstellation-io/kdl-project-template/README.md

       pipenv sync --system
 ```
 These steps should not be modified since they are needed for dvc usage as well as commiting the results of our pipeline.
+In case you `dvc.yaml`contemplates setting individual environments per step, you may want to skip the Pipenv setup step.

 **Run pipeline**
 ```yaml